reidmain/FDDataClient/README.md

 # Overview
 Anyone who has worked with RESTful services in Objective-C knows the pain that is writing parsing code.
-FDDataClient tries to alleviate this pain by leveraging the networking layer of FDRequestClient and the model layer of FDModel.
-Combining these two projects users can implement their entire model layer using FDModel and when a HTTP request is being processed by FDRequestClient there are three hooks that can be used to determine what an object from the response should be parsed into:
+FDDataClient tries to alleviate this pain by leveraging the networking layer of [FDRequestClient](https://github.com/reidmain/FDRequestClient) and the model layer of [FDModel](https://github.com/reidmain/FDModel).
+By combining these two projects FDDataClient allows users to easily implement their parsing logic using FDModel and when a HTTP request is being processed FDDataClient provides three hooks that can be used to determine what instance of FDModel an object from the response should be parsed into:

-1. Through a delegate method
+**1. Through a delegate method**
 FDDataClient implements a delegate that is asked what FDModel subclass an object should be converted into.
 This delegate is called on all requests made by the data client.

-2. Through a block specific to a given request
+**2. Through a block specific to a given request**
 When making an HTTP request with the data client you can pass in a modelClassBlock that will be queried before the delegate.
 If the modelClassBlock returns a class the delegate will not be called.
 This allows users to override the delegate and provide information that is scoped to a specific request.

 For example, in general if you encounter an NSDictionary with a key called "type" that has a value of "bah" that may be an indicator that you should create an instance of the FDBah class.
 However for a specific request encountering this same key-value pair may indicate you shoud create an instance of FDSubclassedBah.

-3. Through a method at a FDModel subclass level
+**3. Through a method at a FDModel subclass level**
 When a FDModel subclass is being parsed you have ability to specify what class an object should be converted to through the modelClassForDictionary:withRemoteKeyPath: method.

 Using these three methods any web service's data layer can be implemented easily and efficiently and remove all the boilplate code and headaches caused by writing your own parsing layer.